EFTEC/DocumentStoreOne/README.md

 ## Limits
 - Keys should be of the type A-a,0-9.
 In windows, keys are not case sensitive.
 - The limit of documents that a collection could hold is based on the document system used.
-NTFS allows 2 millions of documents per collection.
+NTFS allows 2 million of documents per collection.

 ## Version list

+- 1.15 2020-09-13
+    * method get() now unlocks a document correctly (using method php_array)
+    * method appendValue() is more efficient with json_object,json_array and it works with php_array.
+    * method appendValue() now generates an array of values.

-- 1.14 20208-09-13
+- 1.14 2020-09-13
     * Fixed composer.json.
 However, the previous composer.json poisoned installations so it removed all the previous version from packagist.
     * Maybe you should delete composer.lock and the folder vendor\efted\documentstoreone and runs composer update.